segmentio/segment-docs/src/connections/destinations/catalog/split/index.md

 Page calls will be sent to Split with a format of `viewed_<page_name>_page`.

-Split will record events for page method calls that have a name associated with them.
-E.g. page(‘signup’) translates to viewed_signup_page.
+Split records events for page method calls that have a name associated with them.
+For example, `page('signup')` translates to `viewed_signup_page`.

 If you would not like Split to receive `page` calls, you can configure in your integration settings in Split.